sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 #### Identify the operations, on stream, that are lazy

 Streams have two types of methods: **intermediate** and **terminal**, which work together.
-They can be calledd "lazy" due to the way we chain multiple intermediate operations followed by a terminal operation.
+They can be called "lazy" due to the way we chain multiple intermediate operations followed by a terminal operation.

-Calls to intermediate methods e.g `filter()` return immediatley and the lambda expressions provided to them are not evaluated right away.
+Calls to intermediate methods e.g `filter()` return immediately and the lambda expressions provided to them are not evaluated right away.
 Their behaviour is cached for later execution.

-The cached behaviour if intermediate operations is run when one of the terminal operations, like `findFirst()` is called.
+The cached behaviour of intermediate operations is run when one of the terminal operations, like `findFirst()` is called.
 Not all the cached code is executed and computation will complete as soon as the desired result is found

 ```java
     List<String> names = Arrays.asList("Peter", "Paul", "Simon", "Mike", "Dave");